JeffreyGaydos/NWNGamepadControls/README.md

 - **Left Bumper**
   - Presses Tab
 - **Right Bumper**
-  - Hold to activate "hot slot" mode
+  - Hold to activate "hot slot" mode if used with D-Pad
     - In hot slot mode, use the D-Pad to control which slot to select, and A to select it
     - Your mouse will return to its previous position upon release of the bumper
     - See D-Pad section for more details